Technical climbing info

 The enjoyable part of the day

 Neither the wind nor spindrift refused to cease, and the climbing remained straightforward while strenuous.
 As usual, I had a printout of the route stuffed into my pocket.
 We saw a nice little bail out gully onto the Wy’east.
 It was tempting considering the weather was forecasted to get bad that evening and we were running late, but it seemed like a shame to cut the route short.
 This route deserved to be done right.
-The rhyme steps it pointed at ahead of us looked fun and straightforward.
-I didn’t want to tempt fait though, not to mention the fact that I hadn’t ice climbed for a few months, I banged in a picket and set up a belay.
+The rhyme steps our map pointed to ahead looked fun and straightforward.
+I didn’t want to tempt fait without a belay though, not to mention the fact that I hadn’t ice climbed for a few months, I banged in a picket.

 Our 30 meter skinny rope didn’t take me too far over the hero-style ice.
 I don’t often associate “hero” and “rhyme” very frequently, but the climbing was solid and unneeding of protection.
 I worked my way up a few short but steep steps and a little ice chimney.
 It felt more akin to moderate rock climbing than the usual brittle rhyme ice climbing Mount Hood is infamous for.